BCLab-UNM/Swarmathon-Robot/Swarmie User Manual.md

 Robot wheels may become loose and disengage after repeated testing.
 Although the robots are capable of driving on only three wheels, you should reattach any loose wheel(s) following the wheel installation instructions in the Swarmie Build Guide.

-Please contact the Swarmathon team at [Info@NasaSwarmathon.com](Info@NasaSwarmathon.com) if you have any other trouble with your robots, and we’ll help you to diagnose and repair the problem.
+If you encounter any issues with your robots, please contact the Swarmathon team at [Info@NasaSwarmathon.com](Info@NasaSwarmathon.com), or post questions in the [NASA Swarmathon Q&A Forum](http://nasaswarmathon.com/qa-forum/), and we’ll help you to diagnose and repair the problem.